OpenPecha/Toolkit/docs/docs/tools/cloud-vision-key.md

 <img width="1172" alt="Google Cloud payment method" src="https://user-images.githubusercontent.com/51434640/214498047-b0bb84d1-1f7a-41ec-a949-0d6f2c55c74b.png">

-> **Note**: Depending on your country, you might also have an option to add a bank account.
+> **Note** Depending on your country, you might also have an option to add a bank account.

 3. Choose a payment type and add your address.
 Then select **Create**.